gary-dalton/RaspberryPi-projects/rpi_gpio.md

 **WARNING: The pi must be powered down whenever you are connecting or disconnecting pins.**

 Python's RPi.GPIO library supports using the GPIO pins on the pi.
-This library is instaled by default on recent versions of Raspbian.
+This library is installed by default on recent versions of Raspbian.
 It is a good idea to review the [documentation for this library](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/).

 The layout of the pins is shown below.
 Note that there are two numbering schemes and for programming you MUST choose either BOARD or BCM.